asanchez75/europeana_shapes/shapes-edm/doc/shapes/README.md

 #### Syntax for identifiers

-The following syntax was defined to all constraints that relate to an EDM validation requirement:
+The following syntax was defined to all constraints that relate to an EDM validation requirement, in particular:

-- in particular, for general constraints applied to a class:
+- for constraints that are applied to a class:
 > \<namespace\>/\<classname\>#\<category\>

-- and for constraints specific to a property:
+- for constraints specific to a property:
 > \<namespace\>/\<classname\>/\<property\>#\<category\>

 Where: